-These raisin banana oat biscuits are simple to make, contain no flour, are sweetened with just bananas, take a few mins to make and most importantly taste delicious.
+These raisin banana oat biscuit cookies are simple to make, contain no flour, no eggs, are sweetened with just bananas, take a few mins to make and most importantly taste delicious.
 They will curb pangs for something sweet to snack on.

 - 3 bananas